serverless/blog/posts/2016-12-05-recap-serverless-announcements-reinvent.md

 ## Dead Letter Queues for Lambda
 **What is it?**
- - Allows failed Lambda events to be automatically sent to an SQS queue to SNS topic
+ - Allows failed Lambda events to be automatically sent to an SQS queue or to SNS topic

 **Why is it important?**